rmadith/hire-chat-bot-documentation/docs/_coverpage.md

 # Hire-Bot <small>0.0.1</small>

-> A magical Hiring Bot tailored for your Experience
+> Voice Bot that takes interview for you!

 - Uses Dialogflow and Firebase
 - Almost Free.
 Just Storage Space ;)